zuedev/BigBrotherDiscordBot/docs/privacy-policy.md

 1. Introduction

-Thank you for choosing to use Discord Logging Bot (A.K.A.
-"Big Brother").
-This privacy policy outlines our practices regarding the collection, use, and disclosure of information that we receive through Discord Logging Bot (A.K.A.
-"Big Brother").
-This privacy policy applies to all users of Discord Logging Bot (A.K.A.
-"Big Brother").
+Thank you for choosing to use the "Big Brother" Discord bot.
+This privacy policy outlines our practices regarding the collection, use, and disclosure of information that we receive through "Big Brother".
+This privacy policy applies to all users of "Big Brother".

 2. Information Collection and Use

-As Discord Logging Bot (A.K.A.
-"Big Brother") is a Discord bot, all data collection, use, and storage is handled by Discord, Inc. We do not collect or store any personal data independently.
-For information about how Discord, Inc. collects and uses your information, please refer to [Discord's Privacy Policy](https://discord.com/privacy).
+As "Big Brother" is a Discord bot, further data collection, use, and storage is handled by Discord, Inc. For information about how Discord, Inc. collects and uses your information, please refer to [Discord's Privacy Policy](https://discord.com/privacy).

+We store the following information from your Discord data:

+- From each guild you add "Big Brother" to:
+  - The guild's ID, name, and member count
+  - The guild owner's ID and username

+We use this information to better understand how our users use "Big Brother" and to improve the bot.

 3. Changes to this Privacy Policy